StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 Sample files are located in the "./tomes\_tool/tests/sample_files" directory.

-The sample files can be used with the command line options of some of the Python unit test scripts.
+The sample files can be used with the command line options of some of the unit tests.

 # Main scripts
 TOMES Tool consists of two high level scripts: